mimblewimble/docs/docs/wiki/services/slatepack-integration.md

 ## Exchange Integration

-Exchanges may consider several different paths for intergration:
+Exchanges may consider several different paths for integration:

 * Exchanges may run Tor hidden services to automatically complete transactions, and also provide a user-interface for copy-pasting Slatepack Messages as a fallback mechanism.
 * Some exchanges may not wish to have Tor running anywhere in their infrastructure.
 In this case, they may provide only the user-interface required for exchanging Slatepack Messages via copy and paste text boxes.